 The IotMark-BLE profile establishes a clearly defined communications path between an emulated sensor, the edge node processor and an emulated gateway as shown in the diagram below.
 The benchmark measures the energy required to power the edge node platform and to run the tests fed by the benchmark.
 The IO Manager emulates the sensor in a real application and feeds data to the device under test (DUT).
 A verification test at the output of the radio ensures that the device actually read the sensor data.

 The IoTMark-BLE user interacts with the DUT using the interface shown below, which allows a number of tightly defined parameters to be set, such as the platform voltage, how many bytes are read in the I2C phase, the speed of the I2C bus, the number of bytes the gateway sends to the device, and the advertise and connect transmit power.
 Default values are provided to enable apples-to-apples comparisons between DUTs, but the user can vary these to turn IoTMark-BLE into an analysis tool that shows the sensitivity of a design to each of the included parameters.

 The IoTMark-BLE host UI contains a number of controls for interacting with the IoTConnect framework.

 The physical measurement apparatus consists of the readily available, low-cost components shown below.
 At the center of the energy measurement capability is the STMicroelectronics PowerShield, which can measure energy down 100nJ.

 The IoTConnect framework creates an extensible framework for probing an embedded system.
 Block diagram (left), actual implementation (right).
 Click to enlarge.

-The working group is discussing plans for the next IoT benchmark.
+The working group is currently developing a Wi-Fi benchmark for IoT

 Copyright EEMBC © 1997-2018